ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.zwave2/README.md

 * The `deltaTime` and `previousValue` values for the Meter CC are now hidden
 * Fixed a crash that could happen after node inclusion
 * Tons of new and improved device configuration files

-### 1.8.12 (2021-02-23)
-* Implemented `Scene Actuator Configuration CC` and `Scene Controller Configuration CC`
-* Fixed an issue where sleeping nodes could block the send queue when it is not yet known whether they support `Wake Up CC`
-* Fixed a crash that could happen while logging a message while the driver is not ready yet
-* Fixed a crash that could happen while trying to bootstrap a device that does not respond after inclusion
-* The state value in `Thermostat Fan Mode CC` is now readonly
-* Configuration parameters may now have a unit
-* Tons of new and improved device configuration files
-* Unsolicited reports are no longer incorrectly mapped to all endpoints

 ## License